Configuration

 |---|---|---|

-gate_client.hostname | localhost | Hostname where Thunder Gate is hosted |
+gate_client.hostname | localhost | The hostname where Thunder Gate is hosted |

 gate_client.port | 8090 | Port where Thunder Gate is accessible |